 Lora swung the large loading dock doors wide open and nodded to the group.
 Silently they walked quickly to the next warehouse.
 A couple of solid whacks on the lock and the door opened.
 Lim stayed and opened its doors.
 Much to their surprise, the next one's door is already unlocked.
 The now smaller group moved on.
 “Women, there is a trooper one block up.
 He hasn't moved for over two hours, but I would still be careful,” announced Celeste.

 Holi looked at Lora and pointed to herself.
-Lora nodded, and Holi took off at a trot.
+Lora nodded, and she took off at a trot.
 She spotted the trooper and smelled him from a fair distance away.
 He was motionless and sitting in a brown puddle with his back against a wall.
 She walked up and looked down at him.
 Glazed eyes stared up at her mumbling, “Please help me.”
 Holi pointed her stunner at him, pulled the trigger and his head lolled off to the side.
 “You get the next ten minutes pain-free on me,” said Holi.
 Looking at the mess under him she decided not to roll him over.
-His hands are lashed together and tied to his feet.
-The troopers stun gun is dropped into her bag.
+She lashed together his hands and tied them to his feet.
+His troopers stun gun was dropped into her bag.
 “I got him along with his stunner,” she said out loud and waited for the group to catch up.

 As Lora and Elena approached the last warehouse a small group of women was already waiting.
 The door was breached to the accompaniment of ripping cloth.
 Lora took another staff from the pile.
 “Every woman deserves a staff,” she said to the women.
 Walking back an additional one was picked up at each warehouse.
 Seeing other women on the streets now she hoisted her staff to them as she passed.